One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 How Bouillon Cubes Are Made and Their Composition

-Bouillon cubes are manufactured by dehydrating meat broth along with salt and spices until they form a compact block that’s easy to store and use.
-The drying process removes moisture but concentrates flavors.
+Bouillon cubes are manufactured by combining concentrated broth flavor, salt, seasonings, fats or oils, starches, and other dry ingredients into a compact block that’s easy to store and use.
+The process removes most moisture and concentrates flavor into a small, shelf-stable form.

 The exact composition varies by brand but typically includes: